Does Kratom Interact With Doxycycline (Vibramycin)?

 Because of this, consuming doxycycline and kratom together can slow the metabolization and elimination of kratom, allowing it to stay in the body for longer and creating additional adverse effects.

 Doxycycline is a tetracycline antibiotic that helps the body fight bacteria.

 Tetracycline treats bacterial infections in the skin, intestines, respiratory tract, eyes, urinary tract, genitals, lymph nodes, and other body systems.

 There are a few other tetracyclines, all of which will share a similar level of risk when used alongside kratom.

 Other tetracyclines that kratom will interact with include:

 Consuming kratom with doxycycline can cause moderate reactions.
-Kratom’s inhibitory effects on the CYP enzymes decrease doxycycline’s bioavailability if both are taken simultaneously.
+Doxycycline’s inhibitory effects on the CYP3A enzyme could slow down kratom’s metabolism if both are taken simultaneously.

 Make sure there’s at least a 2-hour time interval between the consumption of these medications.